-Herkimer College's five-year Strategic Plan for 2010-2015 [see Appendix A] outlines a shared vision for the future of the College as we reaffirm our purpose in the face of challenging economic times and changing student demographics.
-It recognizes the importance of remaining current with operational, educational and emerging workforce technologies.
-"Mapping our Future" requires the cooperative synergy of all areas of the enterprise through the integration of services, cross-pollination of initiatives, the efficient use of facilities and the development of a flexible, multi-skilled staff.
+During the 2009-2010 Academic Year, the College underwent a rigorous strategic planning process.
+The result of that process was the creation of strategic Goals, Objectives and Action Steps along with key performance measures to create the Herkimer College Strategic Plan, “Mapping our Future.”
+It is a five-year plan that outlines a shared vision for the future of the College and reaffirms our purpose in the face of challenging economic times and changing student demographics.
+The plan recognizes the importance of remaining current with operational, educational and emerging workforce technologies, and reflects the cooperative synergy of all areas of the College (integration of services, cross-pollination of initiatives, efficient use of facilities, and development of a flexible, multi-skilled staff).

 The mission of Herkimer College is to serve our learners by providing high quality, accessible educational opportunities and services in response to the needs of the local and regional communities.

 Herkimer College will continue to be a highly respected teaching and learning institution whose academic excellence will be complemented by a rich offering of co-curricular programming, quality student services and distinction in athletics.